ClementNerma/NightOS/docs/concepts/applications.md

 For instance, if an application with AID `superdev.utils` exposes an `get_time` command, the final usable command will be `:superdev.utils.get_time`.

 This is quite a long name but allows to prevent any clashing between commands.
-It's common for shell scripts to use imports at the beginning of the script to refer more easily to applications' commands.
+Shell scripts must use imports at the beginning to specify the commands they will use.
+This also allows to directly spot any missing application required for that script.
+For more informations on the shell language, check the related [specifications document](../specs/shell-scripting.md).

-Note that, by default, shell prompts (not scripts) will allow to directly use commands such as `get_time` in the short form if no other application exposes a command with the same name.
+Note that, by default, shell prompts (not scripts) will allow to directly use commands such as `get_time` in the short form if no other application exposes a command with the same name, for convenience.

 Commands work by launching the application with a specific [execution context](../specs/applications.md#execution-context).